sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/crystals.rst

 Frobenius-Schur Duality
 -----------------------

-Frobenius-Schur duality which is a relationship between the representation theories of the symmetric group and general linear group.
+Frobenius-Schur duality is a relationship between the representation theories of the symmetric group and general linear group.
 We will relate this to tableaux in the next section.